 Membership of professional associations

-Association of Asian Studies (US); Asian Studies Association of Australia; Japanese Studies Association of Australia; Comparative and International Education Society (US); Japan Society of Sociology of Education (Japan); Australia and New Zealand Comparative and International Education Society
+President, Japanese Studies Association of Australia (JSAA); Association of Asian Studies (US); Asian Studies Association of Australia; Comparative and International Education Society (US); Japan Society of Sociology of Education (Japan); Australia and New Zealand Comparative and International Education Society

 Kaori H. Okano is a Professor in Asian Studies/Japanese in the School of Humanities.
 She researches and writes on sociology/anthropology of education, youth, women and multiculturalism in Asia (especially in Japan); and on comparative education.